dayanand-r/ai-email-productivity-assistant/README.md

 - 📝 Drafting emails took me significantly longer than experienced colleagues
 - 🔄 High rejection rate meant double or triple the work per email
 - 😟 Missed empathy cues — I focused on facts but forgot the human element
-- 📋 Didn't always know which general information from the PDS was relevant to the customer's specific situation
+- 📋 Didn't always know which general information from the Knowledge Repository was relevant to the customer's specific situation
 - 🧠 Struggled to identify the right general information to provide based on the customer's scenario
 - ⏱️ All of this impacted my productivity, metrics, and confidence